rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

 :   The port number of gerrit for SCM connection.
     If not specified, defaults to 29418.
     This can be used for message header only.

-message.deliverMode
-:   The delivery mode. if not specified, defaults to 1.
-    * 1 - non-persistent
-    * 2 - persistent

-message.priority
-:   The priority of message. if not specified, defaults to 0.

 monitor.interval
 :   The interval time in milliseconds for connection monitor.